-In the beginning the route goes uphill upto 1730 meters then we walk through another big village Takum.
-Takum is the village where Magars, Gurungs, Kami/Damai so called low castes and other tribes of Nepal live in peace and harmony.
-This is village with health post from where the local people get their general health services.
+In the beginning, the route goes uphill up to 1730 meters then we walk through another big village Takum.
+Takum is the village where Magars, Gurungs, Kami/Damai so-called low castes and other tribes of Nepal live in peace and harmony.
+This is a village with health post from where the local people get their general health services.
 Shops where handlooms produced by the local people are available here.
 We see the local farmers growing millet, sorghum, papaya, orange etc in this region.
-We have camp at Muri from where Round Dhaulagiri trek leaves the “main road” to Dolpo.
-We can meet the hard working local people and know about their life style in the village.
+We will camp at Muri from where Round Dhaulagiri trek leaves the “main road” to Dolpo.
+We can meet hard-working local people and know about their life style in the village.
 These simple people love to talk to you with welcoming you with smile and Namaste.

 Day 06: Muri to Boghara (2080 m) 5-6 hours

 We start today’s trek through a slippery route in the beginning that goes downhill.
 We cross Dhola Khola through a bridge made over the river then the path goes through a beautiful forest and a pass at 1565 meters.
 The path is narrow and steep and overgrown by weeds and lots of wild marigolds which bloom in autumn.
 From the pass , the path goes downhill into the valley of Myagdi Khola.
 Here we see a small village with a few houses.
 The sun rarely falls throughout the year in this area so the path is covered with mosses and ferns.
 Hence the path is slippery and bushy.
 We head to Jugapani, a small village where we have lunch.
 After lunch, we head to Boghara, a small Magar village to camp for the night.
 On the way, we enjoy the beautiful view of a terraced landscape of the hill constructed by the farmers for cultivation.

 Day 07: Boghara to Dobang (2440 m) 5-6hours